ialbert/genescape-central/README.md

 genescape tree genes.txt --mincov 1
 ```

-For many (most) gene lists resulting functional graph might be huge.
-If no coverage is specified, the software will try to find a reasonable coverage threshold for the input genes.
+The resulting functional graph might be huge for many (most) gene lists.

+The software will try to find a reasonable coverage threshold for the input genes if no coverage is specified.

 ![GeneScape output][out2]

 [out2]: https://raw.githubusercontent.com/ialbert/genescape-central/main/docs/images/gs_output_2.png

-We can narrow down the visualization in multiple ways, for example, we can select only terms that match the word `lipid` :
+We can narrow down the visualization in multiple ways; for example, we can select only terms that match the word `lipid` :

 ```console
 genescape tree -m repair genes.txt